نوع مقاله : مقاله پژوهشی

 Limiting courts to ex-post reasonableness reviews.

 This aligns with global standards, reduces litigation burdens, and upholds contractual justice.
-The Civil Code’s existing provisions, reinterpreted through party autonomy and mitigation principles, offer a path forward without legislative overhaul.
+The Civil Code’s existing provisions, reinterpreted through party autonomy and mitigation principles, offer a path forward without legislative overhaul

 کلیدواژهها [English]